phatpaul/libesphttpd/README-flash_api.md

 * __cgiUploadFirmware()__
 CGI function writes HTTP POST data to flash.
+A `CgiUploadFlashDef` must be passed as cgiArg with some options including callbacks.

 * __cgiRebootFirmware()__
 CGI function reboots the ESP firmware after a short time-delay.